globalcosmos/neptoon/docs/user-guide/importing-data.md

 ## Introduction

-Data collection and formatting are crucial first steps in using neptoon.
-This section will explain the process of acquiring and preparing your data for use with neptoon, whether you're a sensor owner with raw data files or a researcher working with publicly available datasets.
+Data collection and formatting are crucial first steps when using neptoon.
+This section will explain the process of preparing your data for use with neptoon, whether you're a sensor owner with raw data files, or a researcher working with publicly available datasets.

 ## Why is this step important?